xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/gui-and-com-support/dq.md

 `⎕DQ` also terminates if all of the objects named in `Y` have been deleted.
 In this case, the result is an empty character vector.
 Objects are deleted either using `⎕EX`, or on exit from a defined function or operator if the names are localised in the header, or on closing a form using the system menu.

-Thirdly, `⎕DQ` terminates if the object named in its right argument is a special *modal* object, such as a `MsgBox`, `FileBox` or `Locator`, and the user has finished interacting with the object (e.g. by pressing an "OK" button).
+Thirdly, `⎕DQ` terminates if the object named in its right argument is a special *modal* object, such as a `MsgBox`, `FileBox` or `Locator`, and the user has finished interacting with the object (for example, by pressing an "OK" button).
 The return value of `⎕DQ` in this case depends on the action code of the event.

 Finally, `⎕DQ` terminates with a `VALUE ERROR` if it attempts to execute a callback function that is undefined.